Last updated on 16 January 2021.

-This page will contain a list of services and other on-line resources that you may find helpful.
-It was last updated on 17 October 2020.
+This page will contain a list of On-line and other services and resources from external sources that you may find helpful.
+Details of services within the Team can be found on our Services page.
 Should you require past items that have been posted please email firstname.lastname@example.org

-As always at the moment there may be changes in response to government guidance and the progress of the pandemic but it is good to be able to start returning to our church buildings for services at last.
+As always at the moment there may be changes in response to government guidance and the progress of the pandemic .

 Daily prayer resource from Thy Kingdom Come.
 Whether you are new to ‘structured’ prayer or an old hand, you are invited to try praying with us for the period between Ascension and Pentecost.
 We hope you may find in it a spiritual rhythm which will nourish your heart and keep prayer on your lips, enabling you to become part of a global wave of prayer.
 That rhythm might take the form of saying both Morning Prayer and Evening Prayer.
 Or you might start with just Prayer During the Day – suitable for any time of day – followed, perhaps, by Night Prayer.
 For booklet click here – CW Daily Prayer for Thy Kingdom Come (Please note that if printing this it is 27 A4 pages).